Managing Challenging Behaviour (MCB)

 To provide staff with the skills to defuse challenging situations with the aim of negating the need for physical intervention

-To provide staff with an understanding of some of the causes of challenging behaviour to help view service users in a more positive way
+To provide staff with an understanding of some of the causes of challenging behaviour and that individuals are not always in control of their actions

 To make staff aware of the importance of working within the law and the need for and use of policies